Crossover Health Universal Consent

 - Notifying appropriate government agency(ies) and authority(ies) regarding the potential abuse or neglect of an adult patient (including domestic violence); however, we will only disclose this information if the patient agrees or we are required or authorized by law to disclose this information; or

-- Notifying your employer under limited circumstances related primarily to workplace injury or illness or medical surveillance.
+- Notifying your employer under limited circumstances related primarily to workplace injury or illness or medical surveillance when your employer needs information to

 - Health oversight activities.
 Our practice may disclose your PHI to a health oversight agency for activities authorized by law.
 Oversight activities can include, for example, investigations, inspections, audits, surveys, licensure and disciplinary actions; civil, administrative and criminal procedures or actions; or other activities necessary for the government to monitor government programs, compliance with civil rights laws and the health care system in general.